Nazarkooo/test-scrapper/README.md

 ## ❗ Notes

 - Some directories (like AU) require Cloudflare bypassing; handled using `seleniumbase` with `uc=True`.
+- Some scrapper require API key that can be found in cookie when interacting with site from real browser!
 - Scraping time varies by country — be patient.
 - Internet connection and up-to-date Chrome browser required.